My rating: 5 of 5 stars

 This is another book that I feel very hesitant to actually spoil too much of.
 The extremely unpredictable plot twists are such a huge selling point and I would hate to ruin it for someone.

 I highly recommend picking this book up and avoiding spoilers before you start.
-While there are a few things may push for comfort level a bit these aren’t handled gratuitously and the story just wouldn’t have the same very emotional impact without them.
+While there are a few things that may push your comfort level a bit these aren’t handled gratuitously and the story just wouldn’t have the same very emotional impact without them.